 A straightforward example given by Glenn (2004) is the macrobehavior of many people driving to work everyday, the cumulative effect of which may be increased air pollution.
 In the case of the “11 nations” one cumulative effect mentioned in the article was voting outcomes.
 The outcome of an election is determined by macrobehavior — many individuals acting in a cumulative fashion with similar behavioral content.
 The cumulative effect is a change in government.

 But given the cumulative effect under discussion, one could extend the relevant macrobehavior to include the lifestyle choices reflected in the “nations” described above.
 In other words, if a given population prefers to live a certain way, they are likely to vote a certain way, and thus produce a certain cumulative effect at the polls.
 Macrobehavior can therefore predict future macrobehavior and associated outcomes.

-Please leave your comments below and don’t forget to subscribe via email to receive the latest articles, directly to your inbox!
+Please leave your comments below and don’t forget to subscribe via email at the top of the page to receive the latest articles directly to your inbox!